Longmeadow Parkway

-The Longmeadow Parkway is a bypass of Algonquin, Illinois, that is partially open with the remainder under construction.
+The Longmeadow Parkway is a bypass of Algonquin, Illinois.
 It is a four-lane Fox River Bridge crossing and four-lane arterial roadway corridor with a median, approximately 5.6 mi in length, to alleviate traffic congestion in northern Kane County.
-The project is expected to be completed in late 2024.
+With the project costing $204 million, the parkway opened on August 29, 2024.

 Route description

-The proposed road passes through portions of the villages of Algonquin, Carpentersville and Barrington Hills, as well as unincorporated areas of Kane County.
+The road passes through portions of the villages of Algonquin, Carpentersville and Barrington Hills, as well as unincorporated areas of Kane County.
 The western terminus is at Huntley Road west of Randall Road, approximately 1,300 ft northwest of the Huntley–Boyer intersection.
 From Huntley Road to the Fox River, the corridor primarily traverses mostly undeveloped properties or new subdivisions; these subdivisions were developed with a dedicated right-of-way to accommodate the proposed corridor.
-After crossing the river, the corridor parallels existing Bolz Road, to the eastern project terminus at IL 62.
+After crossing the river, the corridor parallels existing Bolz Road, to the eastern terminus at IL 62.

 The land between IL 31 and the Fox River is currently a farm.
 The planning process and funding of the Longmeadow Parkway made possible the preservation of this open land as the Brunner Family Forest Preserve.
-The Parkway will bisect the Preserve with a pedestrian overpass linking the two sections.
+The Parkway bisects the Preserve with a pedestrian overpass linking the two sections.